pypa/virtualenv/docs/user_guide.rst

   upgrading virtualenv periodically will also upgrade the version of the seed packages.
 - However, end users might not be able to upgrade virtualenv at the same speed as we do new releases.
 Therefore, a user might request to upgrade the list of embedded wheels by invoking virtualenv with the :option:`upgrade-embed-wheels` flag.
-If the operation is triggered in such manual way subsequent runs of virtualenv will always use the upgraded embed wheels.
+If the operation is triggered in such a manual way subsequent runs of virtualenv will always use the upgraded embed wheels.

   The operation can trigger automatically too, as a background process upon invocation of virtualenv, if no such upgrade